ElixirCourse/meta-programming-part1-presentation/README.md

-# list-streams-presentation
+# Meta programming part 1

-The presentation for the lecture about lists and streams
+The presentation for the lecture about meta programming part 1